MMMZZZZ/Nextion2Text/README.md

 ## Features and Limitations

+Known to work with files created with editor version 1.60.x and newer.
+May work with some 0.5x versions.

-Supports all Nextion components, including the Intelligent series components.
+Supports all Nextion components, including the Intelligent series components - except for thee new TouchCap component.

 However, Intelligent series attributes are only partially supported by now.
 You can use the `--properties unknown` (See command line help for more details) option to include unknown attributes, too.